 - Use turmeric in your recipes.
 It is an amazing spice, filled with aroma and antimicrobial properties.
 It also controls the desire to smoke.

-- Fruits rich in fiber can help.
+- Fruits rich in fibre can help.
 Apple is a de facto choice.

 - Choose foods rich in fatty acids, especially omega three.
 Flaxseeds and beans are a good choice.